ozhasta/vanilla-js-blackjack/README.md

 # BlackJack game
 ## Written in vanilla JavaScript, HTML, CSS.
 All the rules of the game have been applied (some of rules complicated) and are in working condition.
-(According myself :) )
+(According myself :) ) I implemented a few CSS animations for better visuals & feels.

 Due to the weakness of the JavaScript built-in random generator, during development I found different shuffling algorithm that working much better, and that's the *only part I've used code from the outside* (internet).
 See, below.